Master Recycler Composter

 The MRC program training is open to all King County adult residents living outside the cities of Seattle and Milton.
 In exchange for the free training, MRC program graduates commit to volunteer 25 hours for public outreach at community events planned by county employees and an independent project in their community.
 MRCs volunteer in a variety of settings including tabling at farmer's markets and community festivals and sharing information with coworkers at a lunch presentation or through a workshop with neighbors or friends.
 Most tabling outreach occurs on weekends and many events will take place in south King County.

-The application period for the 2016 program is now closed.
-Please check this website in January 2017 for an announcement about the 2017 training.
+The application period is now closed.
+Please check this website in mid-April 2017 for an announcement about 2017 plans.